-If you or a loved one has suffered a TBI (“traumatic brain injury”), in West Virginia or Pennsylvania, because of the negligence or deliberately wrongful conduct of another, it is important that you contact a competent brain injury lawyer who is versed in the mechanisms of and treatments for TBIs and in the legal handling of brain injury cases.
+If you or a loved one has suffered a TBI (“traumatic brain injury”), in West Virginia, because of the negligence or deliberately wrongful conduct of another, it is important that you contact a competent brain injury lawyer who is versed in the mechanisms of and treatments for TBIs and in the legal handling of brain injury cases.
 Please call us today for a free consultation on your traumatic brain injury case – (304) 381-2166.

 It is important to recognize that not all brain injuries are the same and the type, severity and mechanism of the injury may likely determine the treatment, recovery and ultimately the outcome.

 Each of the following is a distinct type of brain injury: